 The number of Teaching & Project Intern opportunities is limited due to scheduling constraints.
 Teaching & Project Interns are expected to volunteer for a minimum of two quarters, preferably three (i.e. six or more months).
 Preference will be given to interns who commit to the entire school year.
 The total number of hours an intern needs to work depends on whether the intern wants to volunteer for credit or experience.

-If interested in obtaining credit, interns must work a specific number of hours (usually 150 hours for 5 credits completed over two consecutive quarters–though one quarter is sometimes possible).
+If interested in obtaining credit, interns must work a specific number of hours and complete additional written work that is evaluated by a faculty sponsor.

 Visitor Programs Docent Training Intern